 The Committee is of the opinion that a good law must serve the interest of the people and it must be reasonable, it should not be too harsh or rigid.
 Thus, the Health Services Amendment Bill should be recrafted in such a way that it protects the health workers, boost their morale at work by creating good platforms for negotiations and cordial work relations between the employee and the employer as well as creating an enabling environment for quality health care services in the country.

-THE HEALTH SERVICES AMENDMENT BILL IS AVAILABLE ON THIS WEBSITE HERE
+THE HEALTH SERVICE AMENDMENT BILL IS AVAILABLE ON THIS WEBSITE HERE

 ALSO AVAILABLE ON THIS WEBSITE HERE IS VERITAS COMMENTARY ON THE BILL